What is heat flux?

 This article is a short introduction to the heat flux definition.

 Heat flux, also known as thermal flux, is a term used to express an amount of energy transferred from one place to the other in the form of heat.
-Heat, the energy associated with the temperature of an object, travels from high temperature low temperature.
+Heat, the energy associated with the temperature of an object, travels from high temperature to low temperature.
 Measuring this heat flux with heat flux sensors can be useful as these measurements can tell us whether the temperature of an object will go up, down or stay the same.
 It also tells why and how fast the temperature change is.
 More on this later.

 How is heat transferred?